A7med7777/alx-low_level_programming/0x02-functions_nested_loops/README.md

 <br>2-print_alphabet_x10.c: a function that prints 10 times the alphabet, in lowercase, followed by a new line.
 <br>3-islower.c:  a function that checks for lowercase character.
 <br>4-isalpha.c: a function that checks for alphabetic character.
+<br>5-sign.c: a function that prints the sign of a number.